 Sports fans can have fun watching the Miami Dolphins and Hurricanes play at SunLife Stadium.
 It’s an excellent location with plenty to enjoy and a glorious atmosphere.

-Pinecrest is one of the best places to live in Miami that is close to city life but far enough away that you can feel like it’s an escape.
-There are parks, such as the Dante Fascell Park, to have picnics or play frisbee in, and there are also venues to enjoy music during special events.
+Pinecrest is one of the best places to live in Miami which is close to city life but far enough away that you can feel like it’s an escape.
+There are parks, such as Dante Fascell Park, to have picnics or play frisbee in, and there are also venues to enjoy music during special events.

 If you like a serene vibe, Pinecrest is an excellent place to live inside or travel to as a visitor to Miami.
 However, it’s not a party scene like other neighborhoods.
 You won’t find many bars or exciting venues in the area if you’re more of a thrill-seeker.